ADDALemos/RBN/index.md

 ### Steady State

-In the folder `examples/steady/ecoli` two data sets originally obtained from  are available.
+In the folder `examples/steady/ecoli` two data sets originally obtained from [Gebser et al](http://www.cs.uni-potsdam.de/bioasp/KR10/) are available.
 As the model did not have functions associated with them, all nodes are explained by the same function, where a biological component is present if it has at least one activator and has no inhibitors.

 ### Time-series

+The data sets in the folder `examples/time/modeloriginal` and `examples/time/modelCorrupted` were originally obtained from [Merhej et al](https://github.com/eliemerhejUGENT/repairInconsistentASP).

-The data sets in the folder `examples/time` were randomly generated using the program available on the folder scripts.
+The data sets in the folder `examples/time/#networksize` were randomly generated using the program available on the folder scripts.
 The model was generated using the script available at [BoolNetR2GINsim](https://github.com/ptgm/BoolNetR2GINsim).

 ***